 Helps in prioritization

 Another significant advantage of investing in this kind of software is you help your team prioritize sales and customer management tasks.
 By prioritizing high-value customers, messages, and calls, you get to take care of your clients.

 Also, studies suggest that it is easier to convert angry customers to brand advocates than happy ones.
 If someone takes time to contact your team and complain, this means they consider your product necessary.
 If you can resolve their complaints through your prioritization tools, you can convert them to becoming brand advocates.

 While customers are not always right, it is crucial that they feel their opinions matter.
 This is the point of prioritization.
 When customers have listened to their troubles, they feel valued and move forward.

 Help in Employee and Customer Retention

 The interaction between your employees and customers operates like a cycle.
 If the customers are satisfied with the service they get from you and your employees, they keep patronizing your products and services.
-And the more satisfied customers giving great feedback and satisfaction ratings to your reps, the happier and more motivated these reps become.
+And the more satisfied customers give great feedback and satisfaction ratings to your reps, the happier and more motivated these reps become.

 Motivated employees also end up going out of their way and do more than what is required.
 The one who stands to benefit the most from these cycles of interactions is your brand.